 How do half-hourly meters work?

-If you run a large business that uses lots of energy, you should have a half-hourly meter by law.
-But what exactly are half-hourly meters, how do they work, and can they help you save on your business electricity bills?
+If you run a large business that uses lots of energy, you might need a half-hourly meter by law.
+But what exactly are half-hourly meters, how do they work and can they help you save on your business electricity bills?

-If you run a large business that uses lots of energy, you should have a half-hourly meter by law.
-But what exactly are half-hourly meters, how do they work, and can they help you save on your business electricity bills?
+If you run a large business that uses lots of energy, you might need a half-hourly meter by law.
+But what exactly are half-hourly meters, how do they work and can they help you save on your business electricity bills?

 A half-hourly meter, also known as a HH or 00, is an electricity meter for businesses that sends automatic readings to your energy supplier every 30 minutes.

-Smaller businesses which have a maximum half-hourly demand of 70kW or more can also opt to have a HH meter installed.
+However, small businesses that have a maximum half-hourly demand of 70kW or more can also opt to have a HH meter installed.

 Does my business need a half-hourly meter?

-If your business has a peak demand of 100kW or more every half hour then you’ll have no option but to have a HH meter installed.
-Under the Government strategy to reduce energy usage, all businesses must be offered the chance to have a smart meter installed by 2024.
+If your business has a peak demand of 100kW or more every half hour, you’ll have no option but to have a HH meter installed.
+Under the government strategy to reduce energy usage, all businesses must be offered the chance to have a smart meter installed by 2025.

 If your business doesn’t have a smart meter yet, you should already be on an Advanced Meter Reading (AMR) device.
 This remote reading device also automatically sends readings to your supplier every half hour.